 The Full Cost Of A Repiping Can Be Hard To Nail Down

-If you’re looking to repipe your home or business, you know it’s going to cost you.
+If you want to repipe your home or business, you know it will cost you.
 The only real question to consider is, “How much?”.
-Replacing a few critical sections of pipe may only run you a couple of hundreds of dollars, but, unsurprisingly, a whole repipe can cost you a lot more.
+Replacing a few critical pipe sections may only run you hundreds of dollars, but a whole repipe can cost you a lot more.
 Before you panic, know that several aspects of the process affect the overall cost of a repiping job.
-To help you better understand how much a repiping might cost you, we’ve compiled a list of crucial factors to consider.
+To help you better understand how much repiping might cost you, we’ve compiled a list of crucial factors to consider.

 Several Factors Affect The Cost Of A Repipe

-When it comes to repiping a building, you have to consider more than just the cost of your new pipes.
+When repiping a building, you must consider more than just the cost of your new pipes.
 Before starting a new repiping project, consider the following:

 - The Size Of The Building

 - The Sheer Number Of Pipes To Be Replaced

 Each of these factors plays a significant role in determining the total cost of your repipe.

 Size of The Building

 There is a direct correlation between the size of a building and how much plumbing it needs to function correctly.
 As such, if you plan on repiping a large, two-story building, it will naturally cost more than it would for a single-story bungalow.

 When it comes to modern options for plumbing pipes, there are generally three options; CPVC, P.E.X., and copper pipes.
 CPVC pipes are the most affordable option, starting at around $0.50 per foot and ending at about $1.00 per foot.
 Similarly, P.E.X. pipes cost approximately $0.50-$2.00.
 On the other hand, copper pipes start at around $2.00 and go as high as $4 or $5 afoot!